-Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although it is very likely that our target will oil and gas companies operating in Eastern.
+Our efforts to identify a prospective target business will not be limited to any particular industry or geographic region, although our focus will be oil and gas companies operating in Eastern Europe.
 If the market for initial public offerings is limited, we believe there will be a greater number of attractive target businesses open to consummating an initial business combination with us as a means to achieve publicly held status.
 Alternatively, if the market for initial public offerings is robust, we believe that there will be fewer attractive target businesses amenable to consummating an initial business combination with us to become a public reporting company.
 Accordingly, during periods with strong public offering markets, it may be more difficult for us to complete an initial business combination.